Style

 1 / 3

-Retro maps and simple drawings make a big impact amid a natural palette.
-Blonde wood and black frames like the one in this arrangement from Elle Decor Sweden, bring your gallery wall to a whole new level of sophistication.
-(Image credit: Lauren Kolyn)
+Line drawings and simple text make a big impact amid a natural palette.
+Blonde wood and black frames (like in this Canadian farmhouse) bring your gallery wall to a whole new level of sophistication.

 Go Wild & Free